A table summarising the differences between credit card (CPA), cash, cheque or Bacs transfer and Direct Debit.

 There are a number of different ways to take regular payments.
-You could use standing orders, regular payments by credit card (known as a ‘continuous payment authority’), cash, cheque or Bacs transfer.
+You could use standing orders, regular payments by credit card (known as a ‘continuous payment authority’), cash, cheque or Bacs payment.
 Or you could use Direct Debit.

 While we obviously think Direct Debit is the simplest and most efficient option, which is best for you will depend on your business.
 To help you decide which is the right option for you, we’ve summarised each in this short table.